fwilleke80/com_audioarchive/README.md

 The same component configuration is also available through Joomla's Global Configuration.

-Paths to FFmpeg and FFprobe may be absolute server paths or paths relative to the Joomla root.
+Configured FFmpeg and FFprobe paths may be absolute server paths or paths relative to the Joomla root.
 For example:

 ```text
 audioarchive/ffbin/ffmpeg